Archie's Weird Mysteries

 Archie's Weird Mysteries (French: Archie, mystères et compagnie) is an animated television series based on the characters by Archie Comics.
 The series premise revolves around a Riverdale High physics lab gone awry, making the town of Riverdale a "magnet" for B movie-style monsters.
-All the main characters solve strange mysteries in a format similar to both Scooby-Doo and The X-Files.
+All the main characters solve strange mysteries in a format similar to both Scooby-Doo and Buffy the Vampire Slayer.

 Produced by Les Studios Tex and DIC Productions, L.P., the series was initially shown mornings on the PAX network premiering on 2 October 1999, often with infomercials bookending the program.
 The series eventually premiered in France on M6 on 19 January 2000.